VandyAstroML/Vandy_Starting_Grad_School/docs/source/python_intro.rst

     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

-It includes *Makefiles*, documentation, dependencies files, etc., to make it easy to structure your code.
+It includes a **Makefile**, documentation, dependencies files, etc., to make it easy to structure your code.

 To start a **new project**: